PennyLaneAI/pennylane-cirq/doc/devices/qsim.rst

 The qsim device
 ===============

+The `qsim circuit simulator package <https://github.com/quantumlib/qsim>`__ provides two additional circuit simulators that can be used with PennyLane-Cirq:

-qsim is a Schrödinger full state-vector simulator while qsimh is a hybrid Schrödinger-Feynman simulator, cutting the qubit lattice into two parts and then using qsim to simulate each part individually.
+* qsim, a Schrödinger full state-vector simulator

+* qsimh, a hybrid Schrödinger-Feynman simulator.
+This simulator cuts the qubit lattice into two parts;
+  each part is individually simulated using qsim, with Feynman-style path summation used to return the final result.
+Compared to full state-vector simulation, qsimh reduces memory requirements, at the expense of an increased runtime.

 For further details see the `qsim website <https://github.com/quantumlib/qsim>`__.

-These simulators are considerably faster compared to the Cirq simulator for many qubits, as can be seen in the benchmark below.
+For a large number of qubits, these simulators are considerably faster than the Cirq simulator:

 .. image:: ../_static/qsim_bench.png
     :align: center